 Neve consoles have been installed, surround sound mixing has been enabled, the best possible analog to digital conversion is on offer.
 Yet, you can still use the echo chambers, record with the Steinway that Nat King Cole played and cut a vinyl record, all in the same building.

-Today’s records are often recorded in a modular fashion: track beds here, do overdubs there, send it elsewhere to edit vocals.
+Today’s records are often recorded in a modular fashion: track beds here, do overdubs there and send it elsewhere to edit vocals.
 The range of specialty services that can now be feasibly attained is bewildering.
 Capitol Studios is a place that can do it all.
 From day one, it’s been a studio at the forefront of the art of sound recording.
 Bucking the economically rational trends of the modern era, it’s truly a place that can offer the best of new and old worlds.